 Since technology is such an integral part of the online learning experience, teachers also need to ensure that students (and parents) are comfortable with the technology.

-Know how to use the technology
+Know how to use the classroom technology for your rules

 Taking classes online has been new for many students, especially those at the K-12 level.
 It’s important, says Miller, for students to know how to use the technology that is being used and to follow whatever norms might be in place with the technology.